xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-020.md

 -   Using Loro / Yjs and [BroadcastChannel] to simulate collaboration on localhost
 -   Using [liveblocks] to implement collaborative editing between servers and multiple clients
 -   End-to-end encrypted CRDTs
--   Implementation of multiplayer cursors
+-   Awareness and presence, including multiplayer cursors

 ## CRDT {#crdt}